-As mamas, we all go through a period of feeling overwhelmed.
+As a catholic mom, we all go through a period of feeling overwhelmed and stressed.
 I’d like to call this catholic mom chaos, but truthfully most moms I know go through this a little bit at some point.

 How I organized the chaos.

-I’m going to share a little about how I got myself together, how I organized my home to run smoothly.
+I’m going to share a little about how I got myself together, how I organized my home to run more smoothly.
 As a Catholic mother with little ones, this can be challenging for many of us.

-How I found a system that saved my sanity, gives me time to focus on the things that matter most – my family and how we focus on God as the center of our entire life.
-But first, a little background…
+I found a system that saved my sanity, gives me time to focus on the things that matter most – my family and how we focus on God as the center of our entire life.

 Then I got married and became a mother.

 I found myself falling deep into this hole of clutter and chaos.
 I didn’t know how to pull myself out, and it was becoming very frustrating.
-I wanted to have the life of structure or at least feel like I was in control, somewhat.
+I wanted to have a life of structure or at least feel like I was in control, somewhat.

 I don’t believe that just because I have children, I should have a messy home.
 Or that I should feel miserable in my vocation as a wife and mother.

-I recently saw a couple of memes floating around on social media, maybe you’ve seen them, too.
-The first, “Good moms have sticky floors, messy kitchens, laundry piles, dirty ovens and happy kids.”
+The first read something like this, “Good moms have sticky floors, messy kitchens, laundry piles, dirty ovens, and happy kids.”

 The other had a pyramid and read, one in each corner: “Pick two.
-Your sanity, happy kids or a clean home.”
+Your sanity, happy kids, or a clean home.”

-Why couldn’t I have all three?
+But why couldn’t I have all three?

 Or that we allow them to leave all of their toys out when they are done playing with them.
-This doesn’t have to fall only on mom to clean up.
-If they spill something on the floor, they need to learn how to clean it up.
+This doesn’t to fall only on mom to clean up.

 My toddlers are learning what it means to have structure.
 We are very busy and work hard.
-For my children, routines are really important and consistency is key.
-They also learn from example.
+What works well for my children are routines and having consistency in their days.

 So, what has changed?

-First, I did a major declutter.
+First, I did a major home declutter.

 I cleared up all of the stuff that we have been collecting in our home.
 I really don’t know how it’s accumulated, but it was everywhere.
-If we have a cluttered home, it is harder to clean.
+If we have a cluttered home, it is harder to keep clean.

-They just dumped them all over the living room multiple times a day.
-I would pick them up and then five minutes later, they were dumped out again.
-This was a vicious cycle and they weren’t actually playing with them.
-Just dumping them on the floor.
+They just dumped them all over the play room multiple times a day.
+I would pick them up and then they were dumped out again five minutes later.

 Lastly, I read this book…

 Especially those who are struggling with living out their vocations as God intended.

 This book saved my life.
-Truthfully.
+Truthfully!

-The author does an excellent job of explaining how to get our lives back on track by following a Rule.
+The author does an excellent job of explaining how to get our lives back on tracking following a “rule”.
 Just as religious orders follow, but tailored to our lives as wives and mothers.

-The tagline for the book reads, “How to bring order to your home and peace to your soul.”
+The tagline for the book reads, “how to bring order to your home and peace to your soul.”

 I couldn’t explain it any better.
 Those are just a few of the joys which I’ve experienced since finding organization and structure within my life and vocation.

-“Since the will alone is held captive by God, the other faculties are free to attend to things relating to God’s service; and this they do with far greater energy.
-Then, when the soul is engaged in exterior works, it continues to love God ardently; this is the union of action and contemplation, of the service of Martha and the love of Mary.”
+Since the will alone is held captive by God, the other faculties are free to attend to tings relating to God’s service; and this they do with far greater energy.
+Then, when the soul is engaged in exterior works, it continues to love God ardently; this is the union of action and contemplation, of the service of Mary and the love of Mary.

-Quoted in “A Mother’s Rule of Life”, 182
+-A Mother’s Rule of Life, 182

-Once we begin the practice of following a rule and focusing on priorities, God centered around our entire day, we will find more time for Him.
+Once we begin the practice of following a rule and focusing on priorities – God centered around our entire day, we will find more time for Him.

 More time to devote to prayer and recollection.

 This is something that I struggled with for quite awhile.
-I was trying to fit God into my life but He was getting my leftover time.
+I was trying to fit God into my life, but He was getting my leftover time.
 I wasn’t putting Him first.

-“As Dom Chautard says in The Soul of the Apostolate: ‘Let the following conviction become deeply impressed upon your mind: namely, that a soul cannot lead an interior life without a schedule…and without a firm resolution to keep it all the time.’
-For this reason, a Mother’s Rule seems to be very much a necessary prerequisite to contemplation in our daily lives.
-And contemplation, remember, is the experience of God himself.”
+As Dom Chautard says in The Soul of the Apostolate: ‘Let the following conviction become deeply impressed upon your mind: namely, that a soul cannot lead an interior life without a schedule…and without a firm resolution to keep it all the time.’
+For this reason, A Mother’s Rule seems to be very much a necessary prerequisite to contemplation in our daily lives.
+And contemplation, remember, is the experience of God Himself.

-Quoted in “A Mother’s Rule, 187
+-A Mother’s Rule, 187

 Do you want access to member only organizational and planning tools?
 Sign up below for FREE access!